toebeann/gib/README.md

 curl -fsSL https://cdn.jsdelivr.net/gh/toebeann/gib/gib.sh | bash
 ```

 This command will install and launch gib.
-After the first run, you can simply
+After this command has completed, to
-run the command `gib` in Terminal if you want to use it again instead (**note:**
+run gib in future you can simply run the command `gib` in Terminal instead.
-you will need to restart the Terminal first).
+**Note:** You will need to reload the Terminal for this change to take effect.

 If you're curious how it all works or want to verify the source code is safe,
 check [`gib.sh`](https://github.com/toebeann/gib/blob/main/gib.sh) and